Myrroddin/libaboutpanel-2.0/README.md

       curse-slug: libaboutpanel-2-0
 ```

-Step two is in your ToC file, with either of the above methods, load the .xml file that loads LibAboutPanel-2.0:
+**Step two** is in your ToC file, with either of the above methods, load the .xml file that loads LibAboutPanel-2.0:

 `Libs\LibAboutPanel-2.0\lib.xml`

-The final step is embedding LibAboutPanel-2.0 into your addon to use its APIs.
+**Step three** is embedding LibAboutPanel-2.0 into your addon to use its APIs.
 Embedding LAP is optional yet recommended.

 ```lua
 -- using Ace3